 The anthologies in our Telling Room library are as diverse and amazing as the students we work with; each is filled with incredible and empowering stories from kids who might have thought they had no voice.
 As local bestsellers, these anthologies have been used in classrooms throughout the state, and have begun to change how kids see each other and how adults see the youth in their communities.

-This year’s theme is ENCOUNTERS.
-In the past, we have explored the ideas of neighborhoods, place, food, belief, water, time, and more.
-With this year’s theme, we have our senses honed and trained on: ENCOUNTERS.
-One definition of ‘encounters’ we will use: An unexpected meeting with someone or something; the experience of coming face-to-face with something or someone unexpectedly.
+This year’s theme: COLOR.
+In the past, we have explored the ideas of neighborhoods, place, food, belief, water, time, encounters, and more.
+With this year’s theme, we have our senses—and our pencils—trained on color.
+Students will be invited to explore the theme in different ways as they write stories, essays, or poems—perhaps with certain hues and shades as a setting background, a descriptive detail, a character's name, or a trait or symbol.
+We never know what kids will write about and we are excited to discover what they uncover and create as they write around and within this year’s theme.
 A big part of the work we do with young people is to provide a framework for thinking about—and writing about—their lives differently, whether in relation to the larger world, their personal history, the future, their community, place, history, nature, and so forth.
 Writers are observers, witnesses.
-This year’s theme will act as a great canvass to explore the many ways we encounter our world, each other, ourselves, The Other, the unknown, the ordinary, and even mystery.
-There are many possible topics—both for using the issues around encounters as writing prompts, and also for investigating how writers use themes to craft poems and tell good stories that others will be eager to hear.
+This year’s theme will act as a great canvass to explore the many ways that COLOR weaves and is woven into our world, each other, ourselves, The Other, the unknown, the ordinary, and even mystery.
+There are many possible topics—both for using the issues around colors as writing prompts, and also for investigating how writers use themes to craft poems and tell good stories that others will be eager to hear.

 We hope you'll join us for this exciting new year of programs!